 1. Change the Name of Your Network, Username & Password

 Routers usually come with a default network name, username, and password.
-The default network name (or the SSID) as well as your default username and password are public data and can be accessed by anyone who wants to steal your connection or wireless packet information.
+The default network name (or the SSID) as well as your default password and username are public data and can be accessed by anyone who wants to steal your connection or wireless packet information.
 Did you know this?

 How To Change Router Security Settings On Windows